-DHCS convened representatives from member advocate organizations and its sister agencies administering HCBS programs to develop the core questions for member surveys.
+DHCS will develop Member Survey core questions and elicit feedback from advocates and stakeholders prior to finalizing the survey.
 These core questions will be incorporated in existing policies and procedures used by the various programs for member interviews, service planning, and complaint investigations.